Medical Equipment Disposal Australia: 10 Safe, Legal & Sustainable Steps (2025)

 Home Users: Small-Scale Medical Equipment Disposal in Australia

-- Take electronic devices (CPAP, meters) to e-waste drop-off or book a pickup.
+• Take small electronic health devices (CPAP machines, nebulisers, meters) to council e-waste drop-off events or arrange a collection with a reputable recycler.

 Compliance Snapshot for Australia